Ihre-Kaiserliche-Hoheit/Nobles-and-Peasants/README.md

 Sometimes you need to try multiple times for a population to survive because of RNGesus says 'fuck you'

-See 1.2-Branch for the family tree generation only version
+See 1.2-Branch for the family tree generation only version See 1.3-Branch for the version without the focus on nobility

 int = a whole number (for example: 5)